yeli7068/VIP2/README.md

 # Key Features
 Comprehensive Sequencing Results Supported.
 VIP2 can analyze reads from either Next Generation Sequencing (NGS) or Third Generation Sequencing (TGS)

-Transparent Results for Re-checks.
+Transparent Results for Further Analysis.
 VIP2 provides the consensus sequence or confidence reads for final calls of virus.
-User can perform further analysis to make sure the identification, such as align reads through web blast.
+User can perform further analysis, such as re-checks through web blast.

+# Paper

+Li, Y. et al. VIP: an integrated pipeline for metagenomics of virus identification and discovery.
+Sci.
+Rep. 6, 23774; doi: 10.1038/srep23774 (2016).